PawanRajwar/Slot-Machine-Python/README.md

 # Slot-Machine-Python
-This the Slot Machine Game made in python.
+This the text based Slot Machine Game made in python.